 Every worker has the right to come home safe and well.
 Unfortunately, for many workers across Australia, this isn’t the case.

 Injuries in workplaces are common.
-Some are due to specific incidents, and others develop over a long period of time – such as back injuries from lifting heavy boxes, psychological injuries, or skin cancer from being outside for too long without proper PPE.
+Some are due to specific incidents, and others develop over a long period of time – such as back injuries from lifting heavy boxes, psychological injuries from exposure to bullying, or skin cancer from being outside for too long without proper PPE.

 No matter what your job is, you have the right to employment that is free from harm.
 If something happens to you at work, you should follow these steps.

 No matter how minor or serious the work accident seems, always seek medical help.